maxtuzz/iAM/README.md

 ## Simple Use-Case

-I am given a task to do a simple application upgrade of ‘graduate search’ app on astwebrttst01.its.auckland.ac.nz.
-I have never utilized this server before, as such I will have to add it to my host list.
 ```
-$ iam -a astwebrttst01.its.auckland.ac.nz asttst1 AST
+$ iam -a appserver.test.mydomain.com apptst host_group
 ```
 This command follows the following format …
 [Host address] [Host short name (alias)] [Host Group]

 So essentially we are asking the iam application to add an SSH host, with a specified name and a specified group we want to add it to.
-In this case we are adding it to the “AST” group - where all AST based servers will be listed.
+In this case we are adding it to the “host_group” group - where all 'host_group' based servers will be listed.

 But we've forgotten this long hostname already.

 ```
-$ iam ast
+$ iam app

-Searching for ‘ast’ ..
+Searching for ‘app’ ..
-[30], asttst1, astwebrttst01.its.auckland.ac.nz
+[30], apptst, appserver.test.mydomain.com

 $ iam 30
 ```

-(or of course, `$ iam asttest1`)
+(or of course, `$ iam apptst`)
-`iAM now astwebrttst01.its.auckland.ac.nz...`
+`iAM now appserver.test.mydomain.com...`

 NOTE: You can use `$ iam 30 [USERNAME]` to connect under a different user other than what is specified in config.json